Mathématique: Chapter 59

 Greer shrugged.

 “Right.
-Okay.
-Good enough.
-That’s definitely what the good guys would say.”
-The kid paused, his gaze shifting, his eyes landing on Ginn with obvious admiration.
+That’s probably what the good guys would say.”
+The kid’s gaze landed on Ginn, and he paused in obvious admiration.
 “Anyway.”
 He looked back at Sheppard.
 “They have my phone.
-Which means all kinds of terrible terrible things for our mutual friend.”
+Which means all kinds of terrible terrible things for America’s least favorite cryptographer.”

 “Yes.
 That’s my official title.
 Well, he didn’t say no when I gave it to myself.
-Which, from him, is as good as a yes, as I’m sure you know.
+Which, from him, is as good as a yes.
 But you guys.
 The Air Force has my phone now.”

 “The Air Force?”
 Young repeated.

 “Yes!
-The evil, giant, military-industrial complex that somehow stripped your math bestie of his memories and has been low-key tracking him through Boston for weeks now!
+The evil, giant, military-industrial complex that stripped your math bestie of his memories and has been tracking him through Boston for weeks now!
 The organization that tried to silence the guy who has ruined or is ruining most global cryptosystems!
 Those creepers!
 The ones that just jumped me in an alley like we’re living a nineties movie!
 You guys.
 That’s.
 The Air Force.
-The Air Force is going to get him.
-We have to stop this, somehow.”
+The Air Force is gonna get him!
+We have to stop them, somehow.”

-“Um, hate to break it to you, kid,” Sheppard said.
-“But, actually, we’re the Air Force, a little bit.”
+“Hate to break it to you, kid,” Sheppard said, “but, uh, we’re the Air Force, a little bit.”